wp-plugins/video-capture/readme.txt

 == Description ==

-The plugin is FREE for non-commercial use.
-For a commercial license, please [contact us](http://vidrack.com/contact/).

 * [Vidrack's Video Capture](http://vidrack.com) is a 'record video' button you can place anywhere on your website.
 * It's just a button that activates your website visitors webcam or mobile camera.
 * You can customize text around the button asking for specific types of videos.